rustprooflabs/pgosm-flex/README.md

 from Geofabrik, and saves a `.sql` file with the processed data to load into your database(s).

+Using `PGOSM_DATE` allows the Docker process to archive source PBF files and easily reload them at a later date.

 ### Basic Docker usage